Mehar14/Mehar14/README.md

 - 📫 How to reach me: [LinkedIn](https://linkedin.com/in/mehar-ali-ahmed) | [GitHub](https://github.com/Mehar14) | [meharaliahmed@gmail.com](mailto:meharaliahmed@gmail.com)
 - 🌏 Fun fact: I’ve represented Pakistan as a Cultural Ambassador in the United States.

 ## 🚀 Key Projects

 Listed below are some of the projects I have completed during my studies.
 You can view the repository of each project for a deeper understanding of the workflow and implementation details.

+- 🔎 **Tracefy**:
--Tracefy: An AI-powered application that converts input line art to refined sketch using Cycle GAN and generates photorealistic faces with ControlNet-guided
-FLUX.1-dev diffusion models conditioned on text prompt and refined sketch.
+  An AI-powered application that converts input line art to refined sketches using CycleGAN and generates photorealistic faces with ControlNet-guided FLUX.1-dev diffusion models conditioned on text prompts and refined sketches.

-- Writing Style Analysis Task: RoBERTa fine-tuned with Low Rank Adaptation to detect change in writing style at paragraph level achieved an F1 Score of 0.80.
+- ✍️ **Writing Style Analysis Task**:
+  RoBERTa fine-tuned with Low-Rank Adaptation (LoRA) to detect change in writing style at the paragraph level; achieved an F1 score of 0.80.

+- 🌱 **LandUseAI Advisor**:
--LandUseAI Advisor: A Gemini-powered chatbot that delivers personalized land-use recommendations using a Retrieval-Augmented Generation (RAG) approach.
+  A Gemini-powered chatbot that delivers personalized land-use recommendations using a Retrieval-Augmented Generation (RAG) approach.

+- 🏨 **Hotel Recommendation System**:
--Hotel Recommendation System: A content-based recommendation system model that utilizes TF-IDF scores to extract top tags for hotels from the Hotel Reviews Dataset.
+  A content-based recommendation model that utilizes TF-IDF scores to extract top tags for hotels from the Hotel Reviews Dataset.

+- 🎵 **Spotify Features**:
--Spotify Features: Implemented Spotify features in C++ using hash tables, binary search trees and heap data structure for song search, popularity analysis, genre grouping and artist word-search grid.
+  Implemented core Spotify features in C++ using hash tables, binary search trees, and heap data structures for song search, popularity analysis, genre grouping, and artist word-search grid.

 ## 📊 GitHub Stats